Why Websites With Ongoing Content Perform Better Over Time

 Others gain momentum.

-Websites with ongoing content tend to perform better not because they publish constantly, but because they stay relevant, visible, and aligned as the business grows.
+Websites supported by ongoing content tend to perform better over time not because they publish constantly, but because they remain relevant, visible, and aligned as the business grows.

 Ongoing Content Signals an Active, Established Business

-A website that continues to publish content sends a clear signal.
+A website that continues to publish thoughtful content sends a clear signal.

-It tells visitors — and search engines — that the business is active, engaged, and invested in its presence.
+It tells visitors — and search systems — that the business is:

-It’s about answering the questions your ideal clients are already asking:
+It’s about addressing the questions your ideal clients are already asking over time:

 • Is this the right fit?